Drumich/EDIBO/gnuplot/gnuplot abbreviations.md

 set yrange [20:160] = sets lowest y to 20 and highest to 160
 u 1:2 = using 1:2
 w lp = with linepoints
 t = title of the line
+lw = line width